plinck/WordGuessClass/README.md

 ## Overview

 This is a simple node command line Word Guess game using classes and objects.
+I allow the user to guess another word without leavig the program as well.
+I dont count against guess if the letter was already guessed so count does not go down for repeat guess.

 ### Screen Shots